Helm Chart Testing: ct, helm unittest, and Integration Testing Strategies

 <span class="hljs-comment"># Linux

-curl -Lo ct.tar.gz https://github.com/helm/chart-testing/releases/download/v3.11.0/chart-testing_3.11.0_linux_amd64.tar.gz
+curl -Lo ct.tar.gz https://github.com/helm/chart-testing/releases/latest/download/chart-testing_linux_amd64.tar.gz

-tar -xvf ct.tar.gz ct
+tar xzf ct.tar.gz

 <span class="hljs-built_in">sudo <span class="hljs-built_in">mv ct /usr/local/bin/